Canada: Federal

 • Conserve or flare gas instead of venting, starting in 2020.

-Provinces set their own flaring and venting rules and emissions limits, which provincial regulators implement.
+In many instances, but especially in technical matters such as the measurement of gas volumes flared or vented, these federal regulations defer to provincial flaring and venting rules and emissions limits, which provincial regulators implement.
 Provincial emission limits must meet or exceed federal targets.

 Legal, Regulatory Framework, and Contractual rights